p6m-archetypes/python-graphql-service-uv-basic.archetype/README.md

 - **Performance**: Connection pooling and async operations
 - **OpenAPI Documentation**: Auto-generated API documentation (non-GraphQL endpoints)

+## 🎯 Use Cases

+This archetype is ideal for:

+1. **Domain Services**: GraphQL services focused on specific business domains
+   - Products service, Users service, Orders service
+   - Can be federated into a larger GraphQL gateway (schema stitching)
+   - Provides flexible querying within a single domain
+   - Alternative to REST for client-driven data fetching

+2. **Data Aggregation Services**: Services combining data from multiple sources
+   - Fetch from databases, REST APIs, gRPC services, message queues
+   - DataLoader pattern for efficient batching and caching
+   - Resolve complex data graphs across multiple backends
+   - Transform and optimize data for client consumption

+3. **Backend-for-Frontend (BFF)**: Tailored APIs for specific client types
+   - Web BFF, Mobile BFF, Desktop BFF with optimized schemas
+   - Client-specific field selection and pagination strategies
+   - Reduce over-fetching by letting clients query exactly what they need
+   - Version-free APIs through schema evolution

+4. **Python-First Architectures**: When Python's ecosystem is the primary choice
+   - Strawberry GraphQL with FastAPI for high performance
+   - Integration with Python data science and ML libraries
+   - Modern Python 3.11+ async/await support

+**Architectural Note**: GraphQL services can be:
+- **Standalone**: Complete domain service with its own database
+- **Federated**: Part of a larger GraphQL gateway (schema federation)
+- **Aggregator**: Combines REST/gRPC services into a unified GraphQL API
+- **Hybrid**: Mix of direct data access and service delegation

 ## 📋 Validation & Quality

 This archetype includes a comprehensive validation suite that ensures generated services meet production standards: